Prathameshbhujbal/PrathameshBhujbal.github.io/index.md

 - High School Diploma subjects -> Physics, Chemistry, Maths, English, Physical Education.

 ### Achievements
 - Working part-time in a startup on a live project to improve road safety.
 This project is recognised and received funding by Ministry of Road Transport and Highways of India.
-About the product: [Click here](https://www.trafficrewards.in/)
+About the project: [Click here](https://www.trafficrewards.in/)
 - Part of Front-end team of IITM BS Paradox'23
 - Completed certification course in Data Science and Programming from **IIT MADRAS**